RarePiN/My_Projects/README.md

 --------------------------------------------------
 Some of them may contain harmful code to your device.

-You can download them and run then on your computer.
+You can download them and run them on your computer.

 But I am not responsible for any damage done.